Marconi Prize

 The Marconi Prize is an annual award recognizing achievements and advancements made in field of communications (radio, mobile, wireless, telecommunications, data communications, networks, and Internet).
-The prize is awarded by the Marconi Society and it includes a $100,000 honorarium and a work of sculpture.
+The prize is awarded by the Marconi Society and it includes a work of sculpture.
 Recipients of the prize are awarded at the Marconi Society's annual symposium and gala.

-Occasionally, the Marconi Society Lifetime Achievement Award is bestowed on legendary late-career individuals, recognizing their transformative contributions and remarkable impacts to the field of communications and to the development of the careers of students, colleagues and peers, throughout their lifetimes.
-So far, the recipients include Claude E. Shannon (2000, died in 2001), William O. Baker (2003, died in 2005), Gordon E. Moore (2005), Amos E. Joel Jr. (2009, died in 2008), Robert W. Galvin (2011, died in 2011), and Thomas Kailath (2017).

 Criteria

 The Marconi Prize is awarded based on the candidate’s contributions in the following areas: